-I love seeing unique and interesting light fixtures and desire to have something out of the ordinary throughout my own home and cabin.
+I love seeing unique and interesting light fixtures.
+This is exactly what I try to achieve throughout my own home and cabin.
 That is where homemade lights can really do the trick.
-You have the control to create something with just the colors, texture and theme that you are looking for and you can better control the cost.
+You have the control to create something with just the colors, texture and theme that you are looking for.
+Plus, you can better control the cost.

 To make it look even more vintage, we used a vintage Edison bulb that you can find at almost every home improvement store.